Megx02/BINF6251/final_project/PROPOSAL.md

 ## Evaluation Issues
 1. Viral gene adaptation isn't known
 + We don't actually know the codon adaptation levels of the different viral genes.
-+ Mitigation: Validate model by testing with a sample of host CDS sequences and a random sample of sequences.
++ Mitigation: Validate results by testing with a sample of host CDS sequences and a random sample of sequences.

 # Planned Repository Structure (Initial Sketch)
 ```